Support for adopted adults

 Support organisations and useful links

-The below booklet also offers guidance about tracing family members and provides contact details for agencies that offer intermediary services: (Please note that we are not responsible for the content of external websites listed below)
+CoramBAAF offers guidance about tracing family members and provides contact details for agencies that offer intermediary services: (Please note that we are not responsible for the content of any external websites listed).

-Adoption Search and Reunion Adoption, Search & Reunion (adoptionsearchreunion.org.uk)- This website provides information and advice for adult adoptees searching for their birth records and wishing for contact with birth relatives.
+The Adoption Search Reunion website provides information and advice for adult adoptees searching for their birth records and wishing for contact with birth relatives.

-The Adoption Contact Register Adoption records: The Adoption Contact Register - GOV.UK (www.gov.uk) – For anyone wishing to register their wishes (and contact details) about contact with an adopted person or birth family members.
+The Adoption Contact Register is useful for anyone wishing to register their wishes (and contact details) about contact with an adopted person or birth family members.